barisozgenn/NetflixVisionPro/README.md

 # NetflixVisionPro

 Welcome to the future of entertainment with Vision Pro, the pioneering prototype app developed on Apple's visionary platform, visionOS.
 As an individual SwiftUI developer, I am thrilled to present this immersive Netflix clone exclusively designed for Vision Pro.
+Harnessing the power of the newly announced (just 5 days ago) visionOS SDK, this app showcases the cutting-edge possibilities of mixed reality technology.

-Immerse yourself in a mesmerizing world of captivating space scenes, volumetric experiences, and breathtaking visual effects, powered by the latest advancements in SwiftUI.
-With the enhanced AVKit representable video player, indulge in your favorite shows and movies like never before, redefining your viewing experience.
+Immerse yourself in a mesmerizing world of captivating space scenes, volumetric experiences, and breathtaking visual effects, powered by the latest advancements in SwiftUI with the enhanced AVKit representable video player.

 ### YouTube Video
 <a href="https://youtu.be/ofdWweoiqds" target="_blank">